Our Guide to Disney’s

 The land is set in the fictional kingdom of Anandapur.
 There are 2 villages full of old ruins and the odd historic temple.
 The theming is fantastic and is centered around animal conservation.

 - Expedition Everest Embark on a thrilling expedition through the Himalayas before coming face to face with the Yeti.
 A great fast thrilling coaster that has a backward section.
 If you don’t have a spare Fastpass option consider using the single rider line.
 Remember this ride will close during afternoon storms so try and ride early in the day.

 - Kali River Rapids is a fantastic raft ride.
 You will get wet and make sure you store your belongings in the free lockers before you ride.
 There is nowhere guaranteed to stay dry on your raft and the former onboard storage has been removed.
 This ride will also close during afternoon storms so try and ride early in the day.

 - Maharajah Jungle Trek.
 This stunning exhibit includes tigers, Komodo dragons & a walk through bird exhibit.

-The popular Flights of Wonder show played for the last time on 31 December 2017.
-The new UP!
-A Great Bird Adventure has recently opened.
+- UP!
+A Great Bird Adventure opened in 2018.
 In this show, featuring characters from Up!, you can discover some of the world’s most exotic birds.

 The awful tacky Chester and Hester’s Dinorama contains Triceratops Spin and Primeval Whirl.
 Chester and Hester’s Dinorama continues to feel out of place in the otherwise stunning Animal Kingdom park.